 |From 1 January 2020 to 31 December 2020||upon request|

 The types of swells and winds that hit Ericeira are the same ones that also hit Peniche, but there is less chance of finding sheltered spots here during the windiest days.
-All spots receive offshore wind only when the wind blows from the E or SE, so summer is certainly the least suitable season to find perfect conditions.
+All spots receive offshore wind only when the wind blows from the E or SE, so summer is certainly the worst period to find perfect conditions.
 During the winter it will be necessary to drive along the coast to find a spot that works well, but at the end of the search anyone will be satisfied with the quality of the waves surfed.
 Fall is probably the best season to visit this area.
 Low tide can create dangerous circumstances in many spots.

 How to get there : Australians need a visa.
 Peniche is about half an hour drive from Lisbon.
 TAP, the local airline, is “Surfboard Friendly” and offers a free ride for surfboards.